aswasn/ShanbayReader/README.md

 # ShanbayReader

-A chrome extension helps you read articles comfortably with Shanbay Dictionary.
+A chrome extension for Shanbay's intern interview.